devopshobbies/terraform-associate-exam-tips/part14-terraform-backend/README.md

  Whenever a configuration's backend changes, you must run `terraform init` again to validate and configure the backend before you can perform any plans, applies, or state operations.
 Re-running init with an already-initialized backend will update the working directory to use the new backend settings. `Either -reconfigure or -migrate-state must be supplied to update the backend configuration.`

 When changing backends, Terraform will give you the option to migrate your state to the new backend.
 This lets you adopt backends without losing any existing state.

+ 🌟🌟🌟 <h1 style='color:yellowgreen'>most secure place to store credentials when using a remote backend  </h1>
+ Anytime you can configure these credentials outside of Terraform is your best choice.
+Environment variables would be the second most-secure choice here.
+The primary focus is to ensure your credentials are not stored in plaintext and committed to a code repository.
+NOTE: You could use an encrypted file to store credentials and that encrypted file could be accessed by Terraform to read the creds.